 Well, it’s not an exaggeration if we look at the manufacturer.
 Razer is a reputable brand when it comes to gaming-oriented devices.
 If you need a mouse with top-notch quality, this is the one.
 It costs $45 and for the price, it offers a bunch of tempting features.

 To start with, it’s packed with a 16,000 DPI optical sensor.
 It also has its own DPI buttons.
 They can be reconfigured to your needs.
 The backlight is another standout feature.
 The color quality is mesmerizing as it can show 16.8 million colors.
-There are even preset profiles which will surely boost your gaming experience.
+There are even preset profiles that will surely boost your gaming experience.

 Back to the design, it takes a minimalist approach.
-The good news is it still sports an ergonomic shape, which means it aids in reducing fatigue especially for long gaming sessions.
+The good news is it still sports an ergonomic shape, which means it aids in reducing fatigue, especially for long gaming sessions.
 The clicks give tactile feedback.
 This also matters for gaming as it reminds you of the sequence of clicks.

 HIRALIY F300 Gaming Mouse Wired 10,000 DPI Adjustable 7 Programmable Buttons 16.8 Million Chroma RGB Color Backlit Ergonomic Comfortable Grip for Gamer